Lævateinn: Type of weapon

-Henry Adams Bellows glossed Lævateinn as meaning 'wounding wand', but rejected identification with the mistilteinn or "mistletoe with which Baldr was killed".
-To complicate matters, the argument is also made by e.g. Lee M. Hollander that although Lævateinn is literally renderable as a "Wand-of-Destruction", it is etymologically considered to be a kenning for a sword.

-In Adolfo Zavaroni and Reggio Emilia's conception of the poem, Lævateinn is a cudgel ("Evilcudgel"), while it is Viðofnir who owns a collection of rods (divining rods) whereamong he maintains his sickle.
-In fact, the word völr in the text literally means "rounded rods", although translators have figuratively interpreted the word to be the rooster's plumage.
-(Note: In Zavaroni and Emilia's picture, Viðofnir is not a mere bird, but "one of the aspects or hypostases of the [god] Hœnir".)
+In linguist Adolfo Zavaroni's conception of the poem, Lævateinn is a cudgel ("Evilcudgel"); it is Viðofnir who owns a collection of rods (divining rods) whereamong it maintains its sickle, possibly a cutting tool for shaping the rods.
+The interpretation hinges on taking the word völr literally in the sense of "rounded rods", although translators have figuratively interpreted the word to be the rooster's plumage.
+(Note: In Zavaroni's picture, Viðofnir is not a mere bird, but "one of the aspects or hypostases of the [god] Hœnir".)